 Center Theatre Group is excited to work with Disney Theatrical Group to bring Disney Musicals in Schools to Los Angeles County.
 This program is a capacity-building initiative developed by Disney Theatrical Productions to create sustainable theatre programs in public elementary schools.

 Public elementary schools in Los Angeles County holding a Title 1 status are eligible to participate.
-If you have further questions, please contact us by email or phone at 213.972.0720.
+If you have further questions, please contact us by email.

 Culver City Unified School District